NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-03-exchange-online-and-shared-mailboxes.md

 | Read and manage (Full Access) | Open the mailbox and view, add, or remove its contents | Permission to send messages as that mailbox |
 | Send As | Send messages that appear to originate from the departmental mailbox | Permission to open or read the mailbox |

 The permissions serve separate needs.
 A delegate who must manage mailbox contents and send as the department needs both.
-Send As presents the mailbox as the sender; Send on behalf is a separate permission that identifies the delegate acting on the mailbox's behalf.
-[Microsoft Learn: Manage permissions for recipients in Exchange Online](https://learn.microsoft.com/en-us/exchange/recipients-in-exchange-online/manage-permissions-for-recipients).
+Send As presents the mailbox as the sender.

 ### Departmental delegation